-It normally takes six to twelve weeks to heal, but symptoms can continue for three to six months.
+It normally takes six to twelve weeks to heal.
 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.